Economics 002 - Principles of Economics II » Fall 2020 » Week 3 Quiz

 C. the value of all final goods and services produced domestically.

-D. the value of all final goods and services produced by a government.
+D. the value of all final good and services produced anywhere in the world by a nation's firms.

 Question #5